-The Pea describes itself in a pamphlet distributed by the organization as:
+The PEA describes itself, in a pamphlet distributed by the organization, as follows:

 The PEA is a voluntary, independent association of adult students.
 It is democratically constituted and unisectarian.
 It aims at providing opportunities for serious study for all those who wish to understand the problems of the great changes taking place in their own society, and in Contemporary Africa; and who wish to keep abreast of the world's fast-developing body of knowledge.
-(The P.E.A. - What it is . . .
-What it does. n.d. p.
-4)
+(The P.E.A.-What It Is . . .
+What It Does, n.d. p.
+4.)

 The PEA was founded in 1949 and has since evolved into a national-level voluntary organization with an elected president and executive committee.
 The PEA maintains nine regional offices, each of which has its own executive committee.
-In each region, PEA branches are established and carry out their own programs.
+In each region, PEA branches are established and carry out their own programmes.
 Branches are typically located in small villages.
 The larger towns or cities may have several different branches.
 Each branch elects its own officers.
 Membership is open to all who are willing to pay a small annual fee.
 However, membership tends to be drawn from those with at least some formal education and consequently some command of the English language.
 Typically a branch will contain the educated members of the community such as the teachers, extension agents, and others with positions of responsibility.

-The PEA is a voluntary organization with all members and officers holding full-time jobs in other organizations.
+The PEA is a voluntary organization, with all members and officers holding full-time jobs in other organizations.
 The resources available directly from the PEA are extremely limited and constitute one of the major constraints on any plans for further development of the organization.

-PEA activities include involvement in Workers Colleges which are primarily vehicles for offering evening courses in both G.C.E. examination subjects and in more general topics offered under the rubric of Liberal Studies.
-In addition, branches cooperate with the regional offices to schedule lectures and symposia on topics of current interest.
+PEA activities include involvement in Workers' Colleges, which are primarily vehicles for offering evening course in both GCE examination subjects and in more general topics offered under the rubric of Liberal Studies.
+In addition, branches co-operate with the regional offices to schedule lectures and symposia on topics of current interest.
 Periodically One Day Schools are held-workshops on issues or skills of interest to the members.
-The national organization offers a New Years School, an Easter School and an annual conference.
-The Schools are three or four day affairs which are a combination of workshops and conferences where papers are presented and discussions take place.
+The national organization offers a New Year's School, an Easter School and an annual conference.
+The schools are three- or four-day affairs that are a combination of workshops and conferences where papers are presented and discussions take place.

-At any given time there are 50 to 60 active branches in the country.
-The number fluctuates as individual branches wax and wane depending on the quality of their leadership and other local factors.
+At any given time there are fifty to sixty active branches in the country.
+The number fluctuates as individual branches wax and wane, depending on the quality of their leadership and other local factors.
 Regions vary considerably in the strength of the regional office, and consequently in the number of active branches.
-The financial base of the organization is very precarious with individual dues being 1 Cedi per year.
-However, collection is erratic and the total amount collected seems to be less than 1,000 Cedis for any particular year.
-More substantial fees are charged for courses at the Workers Colleges, but these are handled by the IAE and are used to help defray the costs of the colleges.
+The financial base of the organization is very precarious, with individual dues being a cedi per year.
+However, collection is erratic, and the total amount collected seems to be less than 1,000 cedi for any particular year.
+More substantial fees are charged for courses at the Workers' Colleges, but these are handled by the Institute of Adult Education (IAE) and are used to help defray the costs of the colleges.